TomPace101/nanopore_diffusion/notes.md

 https://fenicsproject.org/qa/262/possible-specify-more-than-one-periodic-boundary-condition/

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ refactor out re-usable components
+- processing of dirichlet and neumann boundary conditions
+- stuff that could be used by various PNP solvers

 _FEATURE_ exponential time steps
 But dt is in the weak form.